Outcome Based Education(OBE) Modal in Civil Engineering

 Program Educational Objectives (PEOs)

-PEO-1 Successfully practice Civil Engineering at the highest professional levels to serve national, and international industries and government agencies
+PEO-1 Successfully practice Civil Engineering at the highest professional level.

 Program Learning Objectives (PLOs)